 Students will be given take-home assignments over the term.
 The assignments will involve analysing data independently and writing up the results in a formal manner.
 The first two assignments are formative and are not counted toward the final grade.
 The final assignment is summative and will make up half of the final grade.
-A two hour online open-book test in Week 0 of Hilary Term will contribute the other half of the final grade of this component.
+A two hour exam in Week 0 of Hilary Term will contribute the other half of the final grade of this component.